Postural Rehabilitation | Dee Why Chiropractic Care

 What posture do you have?

 Poor posture increases stress on the spinal joints and the nervous system.
-Over time the increased load on the joints can manifest into painful conditions such as back pain with associated sciatica, headaches and herniated discs.
+Over time the increased load on the joints can manifest into painful conditions such as back pain, headaches and premature degeneration of the spinal joints.

 You can test this out on yourself right now: